 - 4. Energy storage products

-The rest of the inventory components are pretty much self-explanatory and the service part is actually part of the finished good except that Tesla has separated this group out of the vehicles inventory.
+The rest of the inventory components are pretty much self-explanatory.
+The service part is actually part of the finished goods and Tesla has a separate section for this part of the inventory.

 Chart of Tesla’s Inventory Levels

-The plot above is created to show Tesla’s quarterly inventory levels for the past 5 years from 2015 to 2020.
+The plot above is created to show Tesla’s quarterly inventory levels for the period from 2015 to 2020.

-In short, Tesla will not be continuously increasing its inventory to such a massive amount for no reason.
+In short, Tesla will not be building its inventory to such a massive level for no reason.

-The chart above shows Tesla’s inventory year over year (YoY) growth between 2016 and 2020.
+The chart above shows Tesla’s inventory year over year (YoY) growth rates for the period between 2016 and 2020.

-Nonetheless, Tesla still recorded a YoY growth rate of 17% for its inventory in 1Q 2020, which was still pretty remarkable compared to General Motors which recorded a YoY growth rate of only 5.9% in 4Q 2019.
+Nonetheless, Tesla recorded a YoY growth rate of 15.5% for its inventory in Q4 2020, which was still pretty remarkable compared to General Motors which recorded a YoY growth rate of only 5.9% in 4Q 2019.

 To see what really makes up Tesla’s inventory, I have created the chart above to show the breakdown of the inventory into different components.

-Without doubt, the largest of the inventory has always been the finished goods between 2015 and 2020, making up as much as 50% of total inventory in 1Q 2020.
-The raw materials inventory which made up about 37% of total inventory was the second largest component in 1Q 2020.
+Without a doubt, the largest of the inventory has always been the finished goods between 2015 and 2020, making up more than 50% of total inventory in 2020 Q4.

-Work in progress inventory has been the smallest component over the past 5 years and it made up about 10% of total inventory in 1Q20.
+Work in progress inventory has been the smallest component over the past 5 years and it made up about 10% of total inventory in the latest quarter.

-In general, the finished goods component is the most crucial part of the inventory as this asset directly relates to revenue generation.
-As such, it makes sense for Tesla to have roughly 50% of total inventory coming from this component.
+In general, the finished goods component is the most crucial part of the inventory as this asset directly relates to sales revenue.

 Ratio of Tesla’s Finished Goods to Total Inventory